Il Sentiero degli DeiMappa

-The route is indicated by white and red signs with 02 written on them.
-From Colle Serra, walkers make their way downhill until reaching a fountain, to the left of which there is an old mule path, which begins in Praiano.
+The route is marked by white and red signs with 02 written on them.
+From Colle Serra, walkers make their way downhill until reaching a fountain; to the left of the fountain there is a former mule path which begins in Praiano.

 The Sentiero degli Dei continues along the road to the right.
-Below, on the road climbed by walkers who start from Praiano, the Convent of San Domenico can be seen.
+Below, along the road used by hikers who start off the trail from Praiano, the Convent of San Domenico can be seen.

 At this point the scenery changes: from hills dotted with just a few shrubs, where walkers frequently come across grazing sheep and goats, to a typically Mediterranean landscape littered with holm-oaks, arbutus, heather and rosemary.

-At this stage, the path becomes more tortuous as it passes through the Vallone Grarelle via a series of ascents and descents and breathtaking panoramas until reaching Nocelle, a fraction of Positano.
+The path becomes more difficult as it passes through the Vallone Grarelle via a series of ascents and descents and breathtaking panoramas until reaching Nocelle, a fraction of Positano.

 In the summer, it is well worth descending a further 300 steps to the Arienzo beach, where you can enjoy a refreshing swim in the sea.

-From Arienzo, following the SS163 for circa 1 kilometer, walkers soon reach the center of Positano.
+From Arienzo, following the SS163 for about 1 kilometer, walkers soon reach the center of Positano.

 A tip from Positano.com

-Agerola is famous for its fiordilatte, a particular type of fresh mozzarella cheese.
+Agerola is famous for its fiordilatte, a unique type of fresh mozzarella cheese.

-If you'd rather have something a little more substantial, once past the village of Nocelle, continue for circa 1 kilometer along the recently constructed carriageway, to the La Tagliata restaurant, where you can dine on the terrace, enjoying delicious food and a marvelous view of the sea and the island of Capri.
+If you'd rather have something a little more substantial, once past the village of Nocelle, continue for about 1 kilometer along the recently constructed lane to the La Tagliata restaurant, where you can dine on the terrace, enjoying delicious food and a marvelous view of the sea and the island of Capri.

 Would you like an expert guide for your hike?
-Carto Trekking association organises guided excursions through the pathways of the Amalfi Coast.
+Carto Trekking organises guided hikes along the trails through the Amalfi Coast.